FAIRsharing/json-schema-tools/README.md

 ### Usage
 If your schemas are living remotely and are accessible through a URL, you can use the online tool directly by providing your main schema URL as a parameter to the tool.
 To do that, add ```?schema_url=yourURL``` at the end of the tool.

-For instance, to view the MIACA network the URL would be ```https://fairsharing.github.io/JSONschema-documenter?schema_url=https://w3id.org/mircat/miacme/schema/miacme_schema.json```
+<br/> For instance, to view the MIACA network the URL would be ```https://fairsharing.github.io/JSONschema-documenter?schema_url=https://w3id.org/mircat/miacme/schema/miacme_schema.json```

 If you also want to add the semantic constrains from the associated context files, you will have to provide a mapping file containing these references that can be generated for you using the ```schema2context.generate_context_mapping()``` class method (see [documentation](https://jsonldschema.readthedocs.io/en/latest/utils/schemaUtilities.html#schema2context.generate_context_mapping)).
-You can then upload that mapping file (on github for instance) and provide its URL to the documenter.
+<br/> You can then upload that mapping file (on github for instance) and provide its URL to the documenter.
-For MIACA, we would have the following ```https://fairsharing.github.io/JSONschema-documenter/?schema_url=https://w3id.org/mircat/miacme/schema/miacme_schema.json&context_mapping_url=https://w3id.org/mircat/miacme/schema_context_mapping.json```.
+<br/> For MIACA, we would have the following ```https://fairsharing.github.io/JSONschema-documenter/?schema_url=https://w3id.org/mircat/miacme/schema/miacme_schema.json&context_mapping_url=https://w3id.org/mircat/miacme/schema_context_mapping.json```.

 If the schemas are living locally only (which is usually the case during development), you can clone the JSON-Schema documenter repository and, optionally, put it under a web server (such as Apache, Nginx, ...).
 It will then behave the same way the online service does but can resolve local networks.
-For instance, if the application is deserved through port 8000, your url would be:
+<br/>For instance, if the application is deserved through port 8000, your url would be:
  ```localhost:8000/JSONschema-documenter?schema_url=path/to/main/schema.json&context_mapping_url=path/to/context/mapping/file.json```

 #### Screenshots of the MIACA network loaded in the jsonschema online documenter: